-While the plans for future redevelopment have not yet been finalized, it is believed that the indirect air quality effects of future redevelopment, which are anticipated to include compliance with PM 2.5 NAAQS, lower MSAT emissions, and SIP compliance, may be beneficial for the Project study area and greater indirect and cumulative effects analysis area.
+While the plans for future redevelopment have not yet been finalized, future land use within the proposed Project study are is waterfront mixed use and encourages infill and redevelopment in the area.
+The indirect effects of future redevelopment may be beneficial for the Project study area and greater indirect and cumulative effects analysis area.
+According to an EPA study, brownfield redevelopments generally showed significant environmental benefits, including lower vehicle use, reduced carbon dioxide and air pollutant emissions.
+On average, neighborhoods on former brownfield sites had higher development density, better travel accessibility, and improved transit access.
 Therefore, no substantial indirect effects to air quality are anticipated from the Build Alternative.
 Additional discussion on indirect effects to air quality is included in Appendix E and J.